 Additionally, international visiting scientists/scholars may require a J-1 VISA for travel to the US and be governed by federal regulations, such as Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), and country-specific sanctions and embargoes.

 To ensure that all visiting scientists and scholars who are working, or who plan to work, in Baylor laboratories, offices, libraries and other facilities are covered by these agreements, faculty wishing to host a visiting scientist/scholar should notify the OVPR as soon as possible, but no later than one month before the visitor is to arrive on campus.
 International visiting scientists/scholars require notification of at least 3 months prior to arrival on campus.
 Faculty planning to host visitors can initiate the process by completing the Request for a Visiting Scientist/Visiting Scholar Agreement form.
 Submission of the form generates an email notification to the Office of Sponsored Programs who is responsible for working with our visitors, preparing the agreement, and obtaining all required signatures.

-On submission of a Visiting Scientist/Visiting Scholar agreement involving international scientists/scholars, Treva Hall, ARO, International Student and Scholar Services and Jeff Sammon, Director of Export Compliance, will receive an email notifying them that an international visiting scientist/scholar agreement has been submitted.
-Both may contact you to determine if a VISA or export license is required in addition to the Visiting Scientist/Visiting Scholar Agreement.
+On submission of a Visiting Scientist/Visiting Scholar agreement involving international scientists/scholars, Treva Hall, ARO, International Student and Scholar Services will receive email notification that an international visiting scientist/scholar agreement has been submitted.
+You may be contacted to determine if a VISA or export license is required in addition to the Visiting Scientist/Visiting Scholar Agreement.